maxmind/geoip-api-c/README.md

 `MAP_32BIT` to the mmap call.

-If you get a `passing argument 3 of 'gethostbyname_r' from incompatible pointer type` error on AIX, untar a fresh copy of GeoIP and delete the following two lines from `./configure`:
+If you get a `passing argument 3 of 'gethostbyname_r' from incompatible pointer type` error on AIX, untar a fresh copy of thie library and delete the following two lines from `./configure`:

 ```